TheHive-Project/Cortex/README.md

 ## Analyzers
 Cortex has 27 analyzers listed below:

-+ Abuse Finder: use CERT-SG's [Abuse Finder](https://github.com/certsocietegenerale/abuse_finder) to find the abuse contact associated with domain names, URLs, IP and email addresses.
++ Abuse_Finder: use CERT-SG's [Abuse Finder](https://github.com/certsocietegenerale/abuse_finder) to find the abuse contact associated with domain names, URLs, IP and email addresses.
-+ CERT.at PassiveDNS\*: Check [CERT.at Passive DNS Service](https://www.cert.at/about/contact/contact.html) for a given domain.
++ CERTatPassiveDNS*: Check [CERT.at Passive DNS Service](https://www.cert.at/about/contact/contact.html) for a given domain.
 + CIRCLPassiveDNS\*: Check [CIRCL's Passive DNS](https://www.circl.lu/services/passive-dns/) for a given domain.
 + CIRCLPassiveSSL\*: Check [CIRCL's Passive SSL](https://www.circl.lu/services/passive-ssl/) service for a given IP address or certificate hash.
 + CuckooSandbox: analyze URLs and files using [Cuckoo Sandbox](https://cuckoosandbox.org/).
 + DNSDB\*: leverage Farsight's [DNSDB](https://www.dnsdb.info/) for pDNS.
 + DomainTools\*: look up domain names, IP addresses, WHOIS records, etc. using the popular [DomainTools](http://domaintools.com/) service API.
-+ File Info: parse files in several formats such as OLE and OpenXML to detect VBA macros, extract their source code, generate useful information on PE, PDF files and much more.
++ File_Info: parse files in several formats such as OLE and OpenXML to detect VBA macros, extract their source code, generate useful information on PE, PDF files and much more.
-+ FireHOL Blocklists: check IP addresses against the [FireHOL blocklists](https://firehol.org/).
++ FireHOLBlocklists: check IP addresses against the [FireHOL blocklists](https://firehol.org/).
-+ Fortiguard: check the Fortiguard category of a URL or a domain.
 + GoogleSafebrowsing\*: check URLs against [Google Safebrowsing](https://www.google.com/transparencyreport/safebrowsing/).
 + Hippocampe: query threat feeds through [Hippocampe](https://github.com/CERT-BDF/Hippocampe), a FOSS tool that centralizes feeds and allows you to associate a confidence level to each one of them (that can be changed over time) and get a score indicating the data quality.
-+ Joe Sandbox\*: analyze URLs and files using the powerful [Joe Sandbox](https://www.joesecurity.org/) malware analysis solution.
++ JoeSandbox\*: analyze URLs and files using the powerful [Joe Sandbox](https://www.joesecurity.org/) malware analysis solution.
 + MaxMind: geolocation.
-+ MISP*: search for [MISP](http://www.misp-project.org/) events in one or several MISP instances containing the observable submitted as input.
++ MISP\*: search for [MISP](http://www.misp-project.org/) events in one or several MISP instances containing the observable submitted as input.
-+ Msg_Parser: parse Outlook message files automatically and show the key information it contains such as headers, attachments etc.
 + Nessus: use Tenable's [Nessus Vulnerability Scanner](https://www.tenable.com/products/nessus-vulnerability-scanner) to scan an IP address or a FQDN.
++ MsgParser: parse Outlook message files automatically and show the key information it contains such as headers, attachments etc.
 + OTXQuery\*: query AlienVault [Open Threat Exchange](https://otx.alienvault.com/) for IPs, domains, URLs, or file hashes.
 + PassiveTotal\*: leverage [RiskIQ's PassiveTotal](https://www.passivetotal.org/) service to gain invaluable insight on observables, identify overlapping infrastructure using Passive DNS, WHOIS, SSL certificates and more.
 + Phishing Initiative\*: query [Phishing Initiative](https://phishing-initiative.fr/contrib/) to assess whether a URL has been flagged a phishing site.
 + PhishTank\*: query [PhishTank](https://www.phishtank.com/) to assess whether a URL has been flagged a phishing site.
++ URLCategory: check the Fortinet categories of URLs.
 + VirusShare: check whether a file/hash is available on [VirusShare.com](https://virusshare.com/).
 + VirusTotal\*: look up files, URLs and hashes through [VirusTotal](https://www.virustotal.com/).
 + VMRay\*: analyze files using [VMRay](https://www.vmray.com/).
 + WOT\*: check a domain against [Web of Trust](https://www.mywot.com/), a website reputation service.
 + Yara: check files against [YARA](https://virustotal.github.io/yara/) rules using yara-python.
 + Yeti: retrieve all available information related to a domain, a fully qualified domain name, an IP address, a URL or a hash from a [YETI](https://yeti-platform.github.io/) instance.

-The new Cortex analyzer for this platform lets you make API calls to YETI and .

 The star (\*) indicates that the analyzer needs an API key, a user account or special access from the service provider to work correctly. **We do not provide API keys, user accounts or request access on your behalf**.
 You have to use your own or contact the service provider.